 - inflammatory arteritides

-- different in distribution from SAM, which affects random segments in a ‘skip’ pattern, and does not favour bifurcations
+- different in distribution from SAM, which affects random segments in a ‘skip’ pattern, and does not favor bifurcations

 cystic medial necrosis

-- rarely affects the visceral segments, and the patient usually has stigmata of Marfan’s syndrome
+- rarely affects the visceral segments, and the patient usually has stigmata of Marfan syndrome

-- rare in vessels other than the carotid and renal arteries, is not painful, affects a younger age range, and is rarely associated with haemorrhage
+- rare in vessels other than the carotid and renal arteries, is not painful, affects a younger age range, and is rarely associated with hemorrhage

 - 2. Sakano T, Morita K, Imaki M et-al. Segmental arterial mediolysis studied by repeated angiography.
 Br J Radiol.
 1997;70 (834): 656-8. doi:10.1259/bjr.70.834.9227264 - Pubmed citation

 - 3. Slavin RE.
 Segmental arterial mediolysis: course, sequelae, prognosis, and pathologic-radiologic correlation.
 Cardiovasc.
 Pathol.
 2009;18 (6): 352-60. doi:10.1016/j.carpath.2008.09.001 - Pubmed citation